vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 6. (Optional - for development) AHK-CvJoyInterface: a library for linking Autohotkey and vJoy.
 Download CvJoyInterface.ahk from https://github.com/evilC/AHK-CvJoyInterface and place it inside the Lib folder where you installed Autohotkey (for me C:\Program Files\AutoHotkey\Lib).
 You may have to create the Lib folder if it is not already there.

 # Setup
-1. Place the b0xx.ini file inside the Dolphin-Installation-Folder\User\Config\Profiles\GCPad folder (create the Profiles/GCPad folder if it does not already exist.
-If you're using SmashLadder Dolphin Launcher your Dolphin instances maybe installed to C:\Users\Your-Username\AppData\Roaming\SmashLadder Dolphin Launcher\dolphin_downloads).
-Renaming b0xx.ini to avoid conflict with other B0XX-Dolphin interfaces in that folder is fine.
+1. Place the b0xx-keyboard.ini file inside the \<YourDolphinInstallation\>\User\Config\Profiles\GCPad folder (create any folders that do not already exist.
+If you're using SmashLadder Dolphin Launcher, your Dolphin instances may be installed to C:\Users\Your-Username\AppData\Roaming\SmashLadder Dolphin Launcher\dolphin_downloads).
 2. In Dolphin, open up controller config.
 Set player 1 to a standard controller, then hit configure.
 Under profile, select b0xx and hit load.
 After, set device to vJoy.
 Then hit OK.
 3. Run b0xx.exe.
-Make sure the hotkeys.ini and parameters.ini files are in the same directory.
+Make sure the hotkeys.ini file is in the same directory.

 # Configuration